Gitjas/ChattyImoen/README.md

 ## Compatibility

-Chatty Imoen is compatible with BG1 (with or without TotSC), Tutu, and BG:EE.
+Chatty Imoen is compatible with BG1 (with or without TotSC), Tutu, BGT, BG:EE, and EET.

 ## Components